 Restorative justice is a process which restores relationships where there have been problems.
 It is an opportunity for both sides to explain what happened and to try and come up with a solution.
+It fits with our principle of building relationships through our focus on being safe, ready, and respectful.

+What happened?

-- What happened? - Why did it happen? - What part of the code of conduct did you forget? - What will you do in future to stop this happening?
+- Why did it happen? - Which school rule (safe, ready, respect) did you forget or not use? - What will you do in future to stop this happening?